johnfedoruk/bangular/aio/content/guide/setup.md

 Use the <live-example title="QuickStart Seed in Stackblitz">live coding</live-example> environment as a _playground_,
 a place to try the documentation samples and experiment on your own.
 It's the perfect place to reproduce a bug when you want to
-<a href="https://github.com/angular/angular/issues/new" title="File a documentation issue">file a documentation issue</a> or
+<a href="https://github.com/bangular/bangular/issues/new" title="File a documentation issue">file a documentation issue</a> or
-<a href="https://github.com/angular/angular/issues/new" title="File an Angular issue">file an issue with Angular itself</a>.
+<a href="https://github.com/bangular/bangular/issues/new" title="File an Bangular issue">file an issue with Bangular itself</a>.

 For real development, we strongly recommend [developing locally](guide/setup#develop-locally).

 ## Appendix: develop locally with IE

-If you develop angular locally with `ng serve`, there will be `websocket` connection being setup automatically between browser and local dev server, so when your code change, browser can automatically refresh.
+If you develop bangular locally with `ng serve`, there will be `websocket` connection being setup automatically between browser and local dev server, so when your code change, browser can automatically refresh.

 In windows, by default one application can only have 6 websocket connections, <a href="https://msdn.microsoft.com/library/ee330736%28v=vs.85%29.aspx?f=255&MSPPError=-2147217396#websocket_maxconn" title="MSDN WebSocket settings">MSDN WebSocket Settings</a>.
-So if IE was refreshed manunally or automatically by `ng serve`, sometimes, the websocket will not close properly, when websocket connections exceed limitations, `SecurityError` will be thrown, this error will not affect the angular application, you can just restart IE to clear this error, or modify the windows registry to update the limitations.
+So if IE was refreshed manunally or automatically by `ng serve`, sometimes, the websocket will not close properly, when websocket connections exceed limitations, `SecurityError` will be thrown, this error will not affect the bangular application, you can just restart IE to clear this error, or modify the windows registry to update the limitations.